AVSystem/developer-zone/docs/Coiote_IoT_DM/User_Interface/Device_Provisioning.md

     - Get the certificate for `eu.iot.avsystem.cloud`.
 Run:

-        `openssl s_client -showcerts -dtls eu.iot.avsystem.cloud:5684 > server.pem` to download server certificate and then
+        `openssl s_client -showcerts -dtls eu.iot.avsystem.cloud:5684 > /tmp/server.pem` to download server certificate and then

-        `openssl  x509 -outform der -in server.pem -out server.der` to convert it to DER format.
+        `openssl  x509 -outform der -in /tmp/server.pem -out /tmp/server.der` to convert it to DER format.

+    !!!note
+        The above two commands assumes you use a Linux OS and writes the certificate in the `/tmp` directory.
+If using Windows modify the commands by changing `"/tmp"` with some other valid directory.

 2. Getting Coiote Access Token